 We feel speaking and listening should be at the heart of all academic lessons.
 The following strategies can help you intentionally incorporate discussion strategies and accountable talk into your daily instruction in a way that will help students remain engaged.

 We suggest beginning by teaching “Rules of Conversation” lessons.
 This helps establish norms and gives students agreements to refer to the rest of the year.
 As a class, create a “Looks Like/Sounds Like” T-Chart for both speaking and listening and ask student what respectful, active speaking and listening looks and sounds like.
 Spend time role-playing the behaviors.
 Post the anchor chart and refer to it constantly.

 Next, teach students rules of conversation.
 Most kids need to be explicitly taught speaking and listening responsibilities and have time to practice and receive feedback to become productive members of conversations.
 Model these conversation stems and have pairs and small groups of students practice in front of the class.
 In primary grades, start with only 2 stems for Speaking and Listening.
 When students feel comfortable, add 2 stems for building.

 Practice Discussion Strategies in the Classroom

-Click here to learn more about how I use interactive read-aloud stories as a springboard for classroom discussions.
+Click here to learn more about how we use interactive read-aloud stories as a springboard for classroom discussions.